-The two stations bring commuters to very different parts of the New York metro area.
+The two stations carry commuters to the contrasts of the New York metro area.
 From Grand Central, Metro North serves Connecticut, Westchester County, and the Hudson Valley; from Penn Station, New Jersey Transit and the Long Island Rail Road serve their respective suburbs.

 I grew up in Mount Kisco, a stop on the Harlem Line 36.5 miles north from Grand Central according to the old sign affixed to the ticket office across from the platform.
 To this day when people ask where I am from I tell them Mount Kisco, a little town about 35 miles north of the City.
 These days I live in Brooklyn; I take the train back to Mount Kisco once a month or so to visit my country home (otherwise known as my parent’s place).